tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

   - Alberta PIPA (SA 2003, c.
 P-6.5) — applies to private-sector organizations in respect of PI they collect, use, or disclose (s.
 4)
   - Quebec Law 25 / Act respecting the protection of personal information in the private sector (CQLR c.
 P-39.1)
   - PHIPA (Ontario), HIA (Alberta), or other provincial health-sector statute
   - GDPR — where the organization offers goods/services to, or monitors behaviour of, individuals in the EU/EEA (Art.
-3(2))
+3)
   - CCPA/CPRA, HIPAA, COPPA, FERPA, or other US/sector statute
   - Sector-specific Canadian rules (OSFI, FINTRAC, CRTC/CASL, etc.)
 - Where is the organization established, and where are the data subjects located?
-(Determines whether a substantially similar provincial law displaces PIPEDA via s.
-26(2)(b).)
+(In Canada, determines whether a substantially similar provincial law applies)
-- Is the organization a federal work, undertaking, or business (bank, telecom, interprovincial transport, airline)?
+- If in Canada, is the organization a federal work, undertaking, or business (bank, telecom, interprovincial transport, airline)?
 If yes, PIPEDA applies regardless of province.
-- Is any processing carried out cross-border or by a controller/processor located outside Canada?
+- In Canada, is any processing carried out across provincial, territorial or national borders, such as by a controller/processor located outside Canada?
+If yes, PIPEDA applies

 ### 5b.
 PIPEDA — Specific Questions (if applicable)